Trusted Divorce Attorneys In Butler County Ohio

 With 20 years of experience representing Butler County divorce clients as well as representing divorce clients in Hamilton County, Clermont County, Warren County, Montgomery County, and Preble County, we have the experience and knowledge of divorce court procedures necessary to provide you with skilled representation in your divorce.

-Experienced In Divorce Cases
+Experienced Divorce Attorneys

 We are experienced in divorces involving high value asset division, real property, QDRO, DOPO, and other retirement divisions, custody and child support, debt allocation, military divorce, and most other legal situations that arise during a divorce.
 What establishes experience?
 The number of cases that an attorney has handled and the issues faced during those cases.
 After 20 years of practice, we have experienced cases involving virtually every scenario.

-Actual Trial Experience
+Actual Trial Experience In Divorce Cases

 Cases in which a fair and amicable resolution cannot be reached by agreement, go to trial.
 We are prepared and experienced to take cases to trial.
 We are experienced with contested divorce trial issues including: spousal support, child support, temporary custody, allocation of debts, real estate issues and property division, spousal support (alimony), shared parenting, custody, sale of real estate, valuation of assets or real estate, and attorney fee issues.

-Personable Divorce Attorneys
+Personable Divorce Lawyers

 Divorce attorneys at The Peck Law Office speak the same language as our clients.
 We will take the time to explain the meaning of verbiage that will seem foreign to a non-attorney.
 Further, it is imperative that a spouse going through this process understands the impact that specific language contained in court documents has in the short term and will have in the long term.
 Our clients have this understanding.

-Affordable Divorce Attorneys Reasonable & Efficient Billing
+Affordable Divorce Attorneys Reasonable &

 Our divorce attorneys understand that your job, parenting responsibilities, and lifestyle may not permit you to schedule consultations during banker's hours.
 We strive to make every effort to schedule and speak with you when you are available.
-Our client's have access to emergency contact methods so that you are able to notify your divorce attorney during evening and weekend hours in the event that you encounter an emergency.
+Our clients have access to emergency contact methods so that you are able to notify your divorce attorney during evening and weekend hours in the event that you encounter an emergency.

 Divorce Lawyers With Trial Experience Involving: